ibm-cloud-docs/openshift/rovs-manage.md

 ### Reloading worker nodes
 {: #rovs-manage-reload-workers}

+Before you reload a worker node, place the node into maintenance by using the Node Maintenance Operator or migrate running VMs to other nodes.
+For more information, see [Placing a node into maintenance](#rovs-manage-node-maintenance) and [Live migrating VMs](#rovs-manage-migrate-vms).
+{: important}

 Reload a worker node to apply updates or fix issues:

 ```sh
 ibmcloud ks worker reload --cluster CLUSTER_NAME --worker WORKER_ID
 ```
 {: pre}

-Before reloading a worker node, ensure that any running VMs are migrated to other nodes or can tolerate downtime.
-{: important}

 ## Managing worker pools
 {: #rovs-manage-pools}